Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Core Relaxations

 \subsection{Sawtooth-Based MIP Formulations}

-We next derive an MIP formulation for approximating equations of the form $ \y = x^2 $ that requires only logarithmically-many binary variables in the number of linear segments.
+We next recall an MIP formulation for approximating equations of the form $ \y = x^2 $ that requires only logarithmically-many binary variables in the number of linear segments.
 It makes use of an elegant \pwl formulation for $ \gra_{[0, 1]}(x^2) $ from \cite{Yarotsky-2016} using the recursively defined \emph{sawtooth} function presented in \cite{Telgarsky2015} to formulate the approximation of $ \gra_{[0, 1]}(x^2) $, as described in \cite{Beach2020-compact}.
-To this end, we define a formulation parameterized by the depth~$ L \in \N $: